 You get a document from the department of veterans affairs showing you have been disabled during an incident on your service.

-Student Loan Consolidation and Forgiveness for Military Spouse
+Forgiveness for Military Spouse

 Public Service Loan Forgiveness (PSLF) programs